Personal Loans – Application Forms Here

-A: It is an interest-free loan for needy Jewish residents throughout Ontario (excluding Ottawa – please contact their Jewish Free Loan)particularly for those with limited financial resources and difficulty borrowing from other sources such as banks, credit cards, family and friends.
+A: It is an interest-free loan for needy Jewish residents throughout Ontario (excluding Ottawa) with limited financial resources and difficulty borrowing from other sources such as banks, credit cards, family and friends.
 This type of loan can be used for any number of purposes, including medical and dental expenses, rent owed, debts, moving expenses, home and car repairs, furniture, computers, appliances, trips to Israel and sending children to Jewish schools or camps.
-The loan can also be used to help with the costs of Jewish life cycle events such as a bris or a baby naming, a Bar Mitzvah or Bat Mitzvah, a wedding or a funeral.
+The loan can also be used to help with the costs of certain events.

 Q: What is the maximum amount that can be borrowed for a personal loan?

 A: The current maximum for a personal loan is $8,000.
 A person may apply for a lesser amount, as needed.

 - Visit the JFLT offices and complete an application form.
 Or, go to the download page here.
 JFLT staff will be pleased to answer any questions about the application form.
 Or you can call (416-635-1217), visit the office (4600 Bathurst Street, just north of Sheppard Avenue) or email the office at firstname.lastname@example.org

 - Some loans of less than $1,000 do not require any guarantors.
 Loans between $1,000 and $3,000 require one guarantor.
 Loans between $3,000 and $9,000 require two guarantors.
 Please have your guarantors complete the guarantor forms, which are included in the application package linked above.
 Criteria for guarantors are listed below.

 - Return all documents to JFLT offices with original signatures.
 Once JFLT receives all completed documents, your loan interview will be arranged.